fxbriol/fxbriol.github.io/_pages/group.md

 ## Alumni

-  * [Oscar Key](https://oscarkey.github.io) - PhD on "Scalable deep learning and data assimilation" (2020-2025).
+  * [Dr. Oscar Key](https://oscarkey.github.io) - PhD on "Scalable deep learning and data assimilation" (2020-2025).
 Now research scientist at Prior Labs.
-  * [Kaiyu Li](https://ceciliakaiyu.github.io) - PhD on "Multilevel methods for Monte Carlo integration, with applications to tsunami modelling" (2019-2024).
+  * [Dr. Kaiyu Li](https://ceciliakaiyu.github.io) - PhD on "Multilevel methods for Monte Carlo integration, with applications to tsunami modelling" (2019-2024).
 Now research scientist at Comac.
-  * [Zhuo Sun](https://jz-fun.github.io) - PhD on "Transfer learning in Monte Carlo and beyond" (2019-2023).
+  * [Dr. Zhuo Sun](https://jz-fun.github.io) - PhD on "Transfer learning in Monte Carlo and beyond" (2019-2023).
 Now assistant professor at Shanghai University of Finance and Economics, and previously research scientist at Huawei.